surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 ## Extending the Macro Further

-So we've got a macro to help us create forms, but a real frontend is going to require more functionality than just simple validation.
+So we've got a macro to help us create forms, but a real frontend is going to require more functionality than simple validation.
 I can think of a few off the top of my head:

-1. Default values - Creating a `new_form/0` will give you an entirely blank, empty form but chances are we can autofill some data for the user depending on the screen.
-We should be able to support a set of `default_values` that will be used to fill in the form if the developer doesn't provide them.
+1. Default values - Creating a `new_form/0` will give you an blank, empty form but chances are we can autofill some data for the user.
+For instance, an order might have a default quantity of one.
+We should be able to support a set of `default_values` that's used to fill in the form if the developer doesn't provide them.

-2. Custom changesets - We're not gonna get very far by just validating types!
-Think about the example form with name and age - should age be negative?
+2. Custom changesets - We're not gonna get very far by only validating types!
+Should an order's quantity be negative?
 Probably not!
 We should be able to override the default `changeset/2` with a custom one that can add more complex validation rules.

 3. Runtime constraints - The final issue is a bit complex.
 Let's reconsider our checkout form.
 Let's say we want quantity to both be positive, and less than the remaining stock.
-The problem with this is our macro runs at compile time, so how could we handle constraints that change over time or from user to user?
-We should be able to support a set of optional runtime `constraints` that can be used to validate the form's input against even more complex rules.
+The problem with this is our macro runs at compile time, and our stock is always changing.
+How can we prevent the user from buying more inventory than we have?
+We should be able to support a set of optional runtime `constraints` that's used to validate the form's input against even more complex rules.
+4.
 ### Default Values

 Let's enable the macro to have a `default_values` option passed to it: